8th (Belfast) Heavy Anti-Aircraft Regiment, Royal Artillery: Postwar

 When the war ended, the regiment was fortunate to embark at Madras as a unit, instead of being dispersed in age groups as was the common practice, and returned home to Ulster in another Belfast-built ship, RMS Stirling Castle.
 In 1946 the Regiment was placed in suspended animation.

+56 HAA Regiment

+On 1 April 1947, the remainder of 8th HAA Rgt with its wartime personnel, then stationed at Coventry, was redesignated 56 Heavy Anti-Aircraft Regiment, RA in the Regular Army.
+The three SR batteries were disbanded and their personnel used to reform Regular batteries from suspended animation: